Argos roar back late, stun Stampeders to win Grey Cup

 Toronto responded just inside the second, as Ray tossed a long ball to DeVier Posey (the game's eventual Most Outstanding Player recipient), who turned it into a 100-yard touchdown and slid head-first into the endzone like a joyful kid on a snow day.

-"I remember watching clips of when Flutie won with the Argos in the snow, and I thought 'I wonder what it would be like to hoist the Cup with it snowng outside," said Posey.
+"I remember watching clips of when Flutie won with the Argos in the snow, and I thought 'I wonder what it would be like to hoist the Cup with it snowing outside," said Posey.
 "It was picturesque, one of those things you'll never forget."

 The Stamps shot right back with a six-yard touchdown rumble from Canadian tailback Messam, and they made good on the two-point conversion.

 Argos Coach Marc Trestman gambled huge by using a challenge early in the second.
-He was rewarded with an 10-year illegal contact penalty which extended Toronto's drive a little, but it didn't produce any points.
+He was rewarded with a 10-year illegal contact penalty which extended Toronto's drive a little, but it didn't produce any points.

 Shovelers crouched waiting on the sidelines like ball kids in a tennis match, scurrying onto the field at every stoppage to clear snow, weaving through players and cheerleaders.